3rd/image.nvim/README.md

 #### Rendering backend

-We support two rendering backends, so first you need to set up one of these:
+We support three rendering backends, so first you need to set up one of these:

 1. [Kitty](https://sw.kovidgoyal.net/kitty/) **(recommended)** >= 28.0 for the `kitty` backend
    - Has the best performance, native clipping, caching, etc.